jmdaweb/NVDARemoteServer/readme.md

 ###Building for Windows x64

 You need Python 2.7.x for x64 installed and the pywin32 and py2exe packages.
 The steps are the same for Windows x86 and x64.

+###Building the Docker image

+You need Docker installed on a Linux system.
+Navigate to the docker directory and run:

+docker build -t nvda-remote-server .

+Change or add more tags if you plan to push the image to a Docker registry.

 ##Running